StevensDeptECE/simpleclientserver/README.md

 ## Issues

-- On Linux: the server sends a string and nothing is ever received by the client.
 - On Windows: both the client and server throw bad file descriptor errors when they try to read.